SMI/SmiServices/src/microservices/Microservices.DicomRelationalMapper/Readme.md

 #### Environmental Failure States
  - Operation on loss of RabbitMQ connection during a load:
 	 - In progress data loads will complete and process will crash on BasicAck (leaving messages unacknowledged).
 Repeat processing of stale messages (by other instances) will not introduce duplication.
- - Operation on loss of Microsft SQL Server connection during a load:
+ - Operation on loss of Microsoft SQL Server connection during a load:
 	 - Data load batch will fail and all messages will be Nacked.
 Live data integrity will be maintained since final load step is applied in a transaction (Staging=>Live merge).
  - Operation on data load error (e.g. corrupt files / file system down).
 	 - Data load batch will fail and all messages will be Nacked.
 Raw/Staging will be left available for diagnostics/debugging